mccollam/signalfx_api/README.md

 ## Deploying dashboards
 Note the directory created above and then `python deploy.py <DIRECTORY>`.
 All the charts in the directory will be created on SignalFx, followed by a dashboard with those charts.
 The new dashboard ID will be returned.

+## Creating charts programmatically
+Edit `create_chart.py` to reflect a chart to create in SignalFx.
+Running `python create_chart.py` will return the ID of the newly created chart.